Our Bold Academic Vision

-Changes to names of courses will be determined by the implementation teams at the two respective campuses.
+Changes to names of courses will be determined by leadership in the new colleges and school.
 No changes in course names will take place prior to July 2, 2018.

 Will my credit hours be accepted by the new college?

-Yes, your current degree programs and current credit hours are unaffected by these changes.
+Yes, your current credit hours are unaffected by these changes.

 How does this affect transfer students?